Ytang520/HuaTang.github.io/_pages/about.md

 My [blog](https://nolebase-template-smoky.vercel.app/) can be found here, where I share some research ideas, intermediate results, notes and so on.
 Hope that I'll update it everyday. - Edited on 2024/10/21

----

-## Notice

-I am currently exploring the key factors affecting AI-related Ph.D. admissions, especially given 1. the field's rapid expansion and growing volume of research; 2. the inevitable gap between the academic research and industry needs; 3. the post-pandemic international situation.
-I expect this research to be both qualitative and quantitative, gathering some insights for understanding the dynamics.

-This is a personal project, completely driven by curiosity without any funding or public support.
-If you are AI-related professors/researchers/students, I would be very grateful if you could spare 15~30 minutes for a conversation.

-The conversation will be complete confidential.
-And if you are interested, I would be happy to keep you updated on the progress and findings of the project, which could offer a broader view of current trends in Ph.D. admissions.

-Thank you so much for your help!

----

 ## **Selected Experience**